idamantium/uncommonplaces-jekyll/_posts/2015-08-13-wilderness-emt.md

 Leadership skills were not an overt part of the course, but they were expertly modeled by our instructors.
 Tate, Daniel, and Atila worked together seamlessly, delivering a wealth of expertise and support while still putting enough fear of God in us so we excel.

 ### Happy Ending
 In the end, I passed both the course and the national EMT exam.
-Here's to ever more enriching and responsible endangerment together through Sextantworks!
+I am a certified Wilderness EMT!
+Here's to ever more enriching and responsible endangerment together through [Sextantworks](http://sextant.works/).

 <img class="block-th" src="{{ site.baseurl }}/images//2015/wemt/15-07WEMT331cc.jpg" />